dsmsuite/analyzer.dotnet.roslyn/README.md

 # Introduction

-This reposiory will contain a software dependency analyzer for .Net using the Roslyn compiler.
+This reposiory will contain a software dependency analyzer for .Net.

 Planned features:
 -Analyses software dependencies using the Roslyn compiler